FamousArchives/famous-react/API.md

 In all aspects of famous-react, animations are "sequences".

-- Inactive -> Active
+- unmounted -> mounted
-- Active -> Inactive
+- mounted -> Uumounted
 - Component property changes

 Sequences are simply a set of updates to be performed on a modifier, including all transition information.